nutella-framework/docs/protocol/nutella.location.md

 ` nutella.location.resource['rid'].notifyEnter ` set true for receiving update when a resource enter in the range

 ` nutella.location.resource['rid'].notifyExit ` set true for receiving update when a resource exit the range

+Callback functions for receiving notifications

+` nutella.location.resourceUpdated(function(resource) {}) ` called whena a resource is updated (you need to enable the update of that resource first

+` nutella.location.resourceEntered(function(dynamicResource, staticResource) {}) ` called whena a dynamic resource enters in a static resource range

+` nutella.location.resourceExited(function(dynamicResource, staticResource) {}) ` called whena a dynamic resource exits in a static resource range